 Do you really make it a priority?

 Grace (not her real name) used to regularly send me frustrated messages on Facebook about finding time to clean house.
 A single mom raising two boys (9, 12), she runs her own virtual assistant business from home — a job that allows her to work around her sons’ schedules.
 I noticed that Grace was always sending messages to me around 1 o’clock in the morning even though she worked during the day.

 At first, I gave Grace pointers and suggestions, then eventually sent her my printable cleaning checklists.
 Nothing seemed to help, and every day I was waking up to a new message from Grace saying her house was out of control and driving her crazy.

+2. Use a Done List: So, the next step was creating a “Done” list, which is the opposite of a To Do list.
+Rather than waking up listing things she hoped to accomplish during the day, I wanted her to write tasks on a list after finishing them.
 Washed the dishes?
 She wrote it down.
 Replied to her mom’s email?
-She wrote that that down, too.
-Whatever chore, phone call, errand, or distraction she spent time on, she write it down on that day’s list.
-To this day Grace says, “That ‘Done’ list done changed my life!”
+She wrote that down, too.
+Whatever chore, phone call, errand, or distraction she spent time on, she wrote it down on that day’s list.
+Seeing those tasks add up motivated her to stay productive.
+To this day Grace swears, “That ‘Done’ list changed my life!”

 Above all, remember there are no trophies for having the cleanest house.
 There’s no committee coming by to compare your place to others’ homes, no news team that’s going to do a story about how spotless your floors are.